QuackorSnack

 mediumflat earthconspiracy theory

-Eric Dubay is an American living in Thailand who is widely credited with reviving the modern flat Earth movement through his 2015 book and video '200 Proofs Earth is Not a Spinning Ball,' which has been translated into over 20 languages.
-Beyond flat Earth advocacy, Dubay openly promotes Holocaust de
+American author and content creator based in Thailand who is widely credited with reviving interest in flat Earth theory through his 2015 book and video 200 Proofs Earth is Not a Spinning Ball, which has been translated into over 20 languages.
+Also writes on topics related to historical revisionism and yoga.
+His flat Earth claims are rejected by the scientific community and contradict established physics, astronomy, and direct observation.

 2 claimsView →